20 REASONS TO VISIT NEPAL IN 2022

 THE BUDDHIST CULTURE

-Despite Nepal being a predominantly Hindu country, Buddhists form a visible minority, and make up around 9% of the population.
+Despite Nepal being a predominantly Hindu country, Buddhists form a visible minority and makeup around 9% of the population.
 The two religions very much overlap in Nepal though, and elements of Hinduism and Buddhism enter the beliefs and practices of people from both groups.
 High up in the mountains (as well as in pockets of Kathmandu) you will encounter Tibetan Buddhism, especially among the Sherpa people and refugees who came directly from Tibet.

 THE FOOD

-Anyone who tells you that Nepali food is just like Indian food has clearly not spent long in either country.
+Anyone who tells you that Nepali food is just like Indian food has not spent long in either country.
 Nepali food revolves around rice and curries of various sorts, but the ingredients, flavours, and preparation is quite different from Indian curry.
-Plus, there are Tibetan influences like momos and noodle soups, and spicy Newari cuisine.
+Plus, there are Tibetan influences like momo and noodle soups, and spicy Newari cuisine.
 Learn more about the variety of Nepali food in these articles:

 - Chiya Khayo?
 Traditional Nepali Tea and Snacks